GarrettHaley/CS-373-DADA/index.md

 ## Week 5 Write Up

  This week's write up will focus on the lecture content created by Aditya Kapoor, a research architect at McAfee labs.
-This consisted of discussing Windows internals and rootkits.
+This week lectures discussed Windows internals and rootkits.
 Overall, I didn't really enjoy this week's lectures as much as past lectures.
 The material was good, but I was occasionally lost, and still do not fully understand everyting we went over.
 In this write up I will go over kernal/user interactions, how kernel memory works, how threads work, how the boot process works, rootkit techniques, and stealth malware trends.

 #### Kernel and User Interaction